What are Network Transfers?

 How Network Transfers Work

-Network transfers leverage Treasury Prime’s unified banking infrastructure to enable seamless fund movement:
+Network transfers leverage Treasury Prime’s unified banking infrastructure to enable seamless fund movement:- Authorization: You must have access to both source and destination accounts

 - Transit accounts: Banks maintain transit accounts to facilitate fund movement